Geosynchronous/FEND-Feedback/Notes_to_Pittman.md

 - **Note 2**
 - Cameron, I really like the new platform engine
 	- Much more responsive, information and link organization better, better UI overall
-	- Three things I would like to see added:
+	- Three major things I would like to see added:
+		- **Search Capability**
+			- Search entire FEND Nanodegree Course
+			- (or at least an index of all links that I can search)
 			- (or an index vocabulary/terminology list that is hopefully searchable)
 		- **Power User Thread**
 			- Get non-essential course materail out of the way of student learning
 			- Under RESOURCES Menu have access to all this material